thanos-io/thanos/docs/components/query-frontend.md

       --query-frontend.forward-header=<http-header-name> ...
                                  List of headers forwarded by the query-frontend to downstream queriers, default is empty
-      --query-frontend.log-queries-longer-than=0
+      --query-frontend.log-failed-queries
+                                 Log failed queries due to any reason --query-frontend.log-queries-longer-than=0
                                  Log queries that are slower than the specified duration.
 Set to 0 to disable.
 Set to < 0 to